A surfing mecca and beachside holiday haven

-Things to do
+Things to do: Honolulu

 Said to resemble the dorsal fin of a tuna, Diamond Head opens in new window is a 232-metre-high 'tuff cone' (huge ring of hardened volcanic ash) to the south of Waikiki.
-Named for the mistake of 19th-century British sailors mistaking the quartz crystals embedded in the rock for precious gems, Diamond Head draws hikers to the steep and surprisingly challenging 1km ascent to the crater’s ring to enjoy stellar views of Waikiki and the Pacific Ocean.
+Named for the mistake of 19th-century British sailors mistaking the quartz crystals embedded in the rock for precious gems, Diamond Head draws hikers to the steep and surprisingly challenging 1-kilometre ascent to the crater’s ring to enjoy stellar views of Waikiki and the Pacific Ocean.
 Have lunch at the nearby Diamond Head Market.

 When to go

 Held annually in March, the Honolulu Festival is an arts and entertainment-focused event designed to celebrate the many cultures of the Pacific region.
-Held across six islands, the Aloha Festivals in late summer and early autumn feature concerts, floral parades and street parties known as ho’olaule’a.
-September sees the arrival of both the Hawaii Food & Wine Festival and the Taste of the Arts Festival.Back to top
+Held across six islands, the Aloha Festivals in September feature concerts, floral parades and street parties known as ho’olaule’a.
+September also sees the arrival of the Hawaii Food & Wine Festival.Back to top

-The Bus plies a comprehensive number of routes in Honolulu and passengers pay a flat fare of USD $2.50 regardless of the destination.
-Four-day passes for four consecutive days of travel are available for USD $35 at ABC stores and the Ala Moana Center.
+The Bus plies a comprehensive number of routes in Honolulu and passengers pay a flat fare of USD $2.75 regardless of the destination.
+Four-day passes for four consecutive days of travel are available at ABC stores and the Ala Moana Center.
 Route 22 is known as the Beach Bus while Route 52, which can get extremely crowded, circles the island.
 Ala Moana serves as a hub for many other buses serving top tourist spots.Back to top